learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 ## That's all folks!

-Thanks to [Aled James](https://www.linkedin.com/in/aledjames/), and [XXXX](https://) for their feedback!
+Thanks to [Aled James](https://www.linkedin.com/in/aledjames/) (University of Bristol), and [XXXX](https://) for their feedback!

-If you enjoyed this article, you might find interesting reading:
+If you enjoyed this article, you might find the following articles interesting:

 - [What is Kubernetes?
 Optimise your hosting costs and efficiency](https://learnk8s.io/blog/what-is-kubernetes) and learn how Kubernetes works and why it was invented in the first place
 - [Kubernetes Chaos Engineering: Lessons Learned — Part 1](https://learnk8s.io/blog/kubernetes-chaos-engineering-lessons-learned) what happens when things go wrong in Kubernetes?
 Can Kubernetes recover from failure and self-heal?